tlisart/lenia_engine/README.md

 Lenia is a generalization of no-player games such as Conway's Game Of Life that a lot of people are aware of.
 Lenia offers a lot of different, suprising and complex emergent patterns in comparison to other game of lifes, it has some interesting properties that one can read on the [open science](https://chakazul.github.io/lenia.html) page.
 The gliders and other structures have been referenced and is still an active field of research.

 Without further addue, let's get intro the mathematics and principles of Lenia and how we can do some basic research on it to discover some numerical organisms !

+## All the theory at once

+Being a cellular automata, Lenia updates it's state to discover the next state.
+In this particular case, the world is not divided into binary grids (cells being alive or dead) each iteration is an output of the previous one through some function.
+Let $\mathcal{L}$ be a discrete lattice with $S^\mathcal{L}$ states.